vuesion/docs/en/guide/update.md

 ## Major version upgrades

-Our vision is to provide upgrade scripts for every major version, which will update the files and code.
+Our vision is to provide upgrade scripts for every major version, which will update the files and code in the future.